 Avoid starchy foods – bread, pasta, rice, and potatoes.

 Relax…we've got easy low carb bread you can make in a flash – seriously, we've even got a 3-minute microwave bun recipe you'll love!

 Eating a lower carb diet is actually very flexible and thoroughly enjoyable.

 How Does This Low Carb Diet Thing Stack Up?

-While there are various types of low carb diets, for instance, there are very low carb diets that restrict carbs to under 20 grams per day.
-The research indicates that anything under 120 grams per day provides benefits.
+While there are various types of low carb diets, for instance, keto or Atkins, which are very low carbohydrate diets that restrict carbs to under 20 grams per day, research indicates that anything under 130 grams per day can provide benefits.

-We've found that a sweet spot seems to be around 80 grams per day, which when you add fiber generally comes in around 50 grams net carbs.
+We've found that a sweet spot for carb intake seems to be somewhere between 50-80 grams per day, which when you subtract dietary fiber and calculate net carbs (Total carbs minus fiber = net carbs) generally comes in around 30-60 grams net carbs.

-The most important thing is that this way of eating gets you the results you need!
+The most important thing is that this way of eating can help get you the results you need!